 Possible Solutions to New Businesses Don't Make Money

-For many people starting a small business, this is the best solution.
+- Have a Supportive Spouse: For many people starting a small business, this is the best solution.
 The working spouse is able to cover the living expenses and contribute to the cost of starting a new business.

-Face it; you can't live on air for months on end while you're building your new business up to the point that it makes money.
+- Borrow: Face it; you can't live on air for months on end while you're building your new business up to the point that it makes money.
 Don't dismiss bank loans as a source of funds.
 While money is tight, the banks have said repeatedly that they are lending to small businesses with strong business plans.
 Or perhaps a line of credit will do the trick.

-If you are currently receiving Employment Insurance now or have received Employment Insurance benefits within the last three years (five years if your Benefits period included a maternity or parental claim), you may be eligible for The Self-Employment Program.
+- Use the Employment Insurance advantage: If you are currently receiving Employment Insurance now or have received Employment Insurance benefits within the last three years (five years if your Benefits period included a maternity or parental claim), you may be eligible for The Self-Employment Program.

 The program's mandate is to "provide financial assistance to eligible individuals to help them create jobs for themselves by starting a business" and it will provide either regular Employment Insurance benefits until the end of your benefit period or financial assistance for living expenses, while teaching you business skills and how to create a business plan.
 In my opinion, it's the best small business grant in Canada.
 If you're interested in starting a small business and qualify, you should definitely apply.

-I don't mean to denigrate any particular job here; I'm using the world "lowly" to suggest that you might want or need to take a job that you haven’t considered before, either because it's not what you usually do or pays less than you are used to getting.
+- Get a "Different" Day Job: You might want or need to take a job that you haven’t considered before, either because it's not what you usually do or pays less than you are used to getting.

 Many people have worked as wait people or delivery people to make money while they worked towards their goals.
 Or a professional might take up work in their same profession that they would not have considered before, such as a teacher doing substitute work.